peraza97/RPIStateMachineDemo/README.md

 # Raspberry Pi State Machine Demo
-This repository defines state machine interface in python and C++
+This repository defines a state machine interface in python and C++ for Raspberry Pi 4B

-2 implementations are included as examples
+For Raspberry Pi 5 WiringPi is deprecated and the interface uses libgpiod library instead